Nathaniyell/vue-todo-app/README.md

 - The app includes input validation to ensure users cannot add empty tasks.
 If a user attempts to submit an empty input, an error message is displayed, prompting the user to enter a valid task before submitting.

 ### 6. **Mark Tasks as Complete**
    - Each task can be marked as completed with a checkbox.
-Completed tasks are visually distinguished (e.g., strikethrough) from pending tasks.
+Completed tasks are visually distinguished (crossed off) from pending tasks.
 The state of each task is stored in local storage to ensure persistence across sessions.

 ### 7. **Filter Tasks**
    - The app provides filtering options that allow users to display: